 Make sleep a priority

 Unfortunately, every day only has 24 hours and there is nothing you can change about that.
-However, for most of us, it is simply a matter of getting our priorities straight and reevaluating our schedule.
-Examples of optimizing your time could be batch cooking, multitasking, outsourcing and asking for help.
+However, for many of us, it is simply a matter of getting our priorities straight, reevaluating our schedule, and setting firm boundaries.
+Examples of optimizing your time could be batch cooking, multitasking, outsourcing, and asking for help.
 Finding time for sleep also means that you probably will have to start saying no to certain things that don’t serve you.
 If it is hard, remember how important sleep is for your health and productivity.
 Additionally, talk to your partner or anyone you live with.
 Ask them to be supportive of your new goal and or to offer accountability.
 If you live alone reach out to friends or family members.
 In case the conversation makes them interested to join you, even better for both.
 Working with a certified health coach can be beneficial if you are having trouble figuring out how to fit enough sleep into your schedule.

 Get in tune with your circadian rhythm